-References in this publication to IBM products, programs, or services do not imply that IBM intends to make these available in all countries in which IBM operates.
-Any reference to an IBM product, program, or service is not intended to state or imply that only IBM product, program, or service may be used.
-Subject to IBM's valid intellectual property or other legally protectable rights, any functionally equivalent product, program, or service may be used instead of the IBM product, program, or service.
-The evaluation and verification of operation in conjunction with other products, except those expressly designated by IBM, are the responsibility of the user.
+IBM may not offer the products, services, or features discussed in this document in other countries.
+Consult your local IBM® representative for information on the products and services currently available in your area.
+Any reference to an IBM product, program, or service is not intended to state or imply that only that IBM product, program, or service may be used.
+Any functionally equivalent product, program, or service that does not infringe any IBM intellectual property right may be used instead.
+However, it is the user's responsibility to evaluate and verify the operation of any non-IBM product, program, or service.